antoinecordelle/Obiwan/README.md

 #### Application :
 - Launches the different modules of the program
-- Responsible of gathering the parsed data
+- Responsible for gathering the parsed data
 - Distributes this data to the Processors (AlertHandler and StatProcessor)
 - Sends the resulting metrics/alerts to the dashboard